dbrattli/OSlash/README.md

 # Functors, Applicatives, And Monads in Python

-Ø is an attempt to re-implement some of the code from [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/) in Python 3.4.
+Ø is a library for playing with functional programming in Python.
+It's an attempt to re-implement some of the code from [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/) in Python 3.4.
 The project currently contains implementations for: